 Boise Pedestrian Accident Attorney

 It seems like every day there’s another story in the news about a pedestrian who is injured while simply walking from one destination to the next.
 Unfortunately, pedestrians are particularly vulnerable to accidents, especially when it involves a bicycle or larger vehicle.
 Pedestrian accidents are often fatal and, at the very least, can result in life-changing injuries that you have to deal with for many years after the accident.
 If you are involved in a pedestrian accident, whether it’s with a car, bicycle, or other vehicle, you could be entitled to compensation for your injuries.
-Make sure you have an experienced Boise pedestrian accident attorney on your side to help.
+Make sure you have an experienced Boise pedestrian accident lawyer on your side to help.

 The streets and roadways of Boise, Idaho, may not be as busy as the streets of larger cities like Chicago or New York, but there are still plenty of businesses and a heavy population that enjoys spending time outdoors.
 This means that on any given day, there are likely to be plenty of pedestrians going about their business.
 These pedestrians are at risk for severe injuries like traumatic brain injury and spinal cord injury if they are struck by a vehicle because they have nothing to absorb the force of the impact but their own bodies.
 They can lower the risks by crossing streets at crosswalks and paying attention to the traffic around them, but they can’t control the traffic, especially if there are drivers who aren’t paying attention themselves.

-How Many Pedestrian Fatalities and Injuries Are There?
+How Many Fatalities and Injuries Are There?

 The Idaho Transportation Department tracks the different types of car accidents, including those that involve pedestrians, in an effort to uncover and examine different patterns found in accidents.
 These patterns help them come up with ways to make the roads and sidewalks safer for everyone, including pedestrians.